How long should you try to get pregnant before speaking with a fertility specialist?

 - He will also review your medical history to see if you have any preexisting medical conditions which could affect your ability to get pregnant or maintain a healthy pregnancy

-- Then, he’ll go over any surgeries you’ve had and ask whether you are on any medications, have allergies, or regularly smoke cigarettes, drink alcohol or use drugs
+- Then, he’ll go over any surgeries you’ve had and ask whether you are on any medications, have allergies, regularly smoke cigarettes, drink alcohol, or use drugs

 - Next comes a discussion about family history and genetic disorders